Professional Guide to Installing and Maintaining Fishing Nets in Kenya

 4. Depth Calibration

-For deep nets, use markers and weighted lines to maintain consistent depth.
-This is critical for gill and seine nets where target species swim at specific levels.
+Markers and weighted lines help maintain consistent depth — essential for gill and seine nets targeting species at specific water levels.

-Inspect knots, seams, and joins before deployment.
-A single weak knot can compromise the net’s performance.
-Always use UV-resistant twine or rope for repairs.
+Inspect all knots, seams, and connections before deployment.
+Always use UV-resistant twine for repairs.

 Maintenance of Fishing Nets